 Poster Session General Information

-The American Historical Association invites proposals for posters for the 2015 annual meeting in New York.
-The deadline has been extended to March 17, 2014 to allow extra time to recruit submissions.
+The American Historical Association invites proposals for posters for the 2016 annual meeting in Atlanta.
 The poster session will take place in a highly visible space in the meeting hotel.

 If your work lends itself to visual presentation-photographs, maps, material culture, or statistical evidence that can be presented graphically-think about proposing a poster.
 Posters encourage one-on-one conversation between presenters and their audience and are particularly helpful to scholars seeking feedback on work in progress.